IQS Reading Workshop

-Presenters have included Jennifer Earley from Ratwik, Rozak & Maloney PA, and Tim Palmatier and Maggie Wallner from Kennedy & Graven, Chartered.
+Presenters have included Jennifer Earley from Ratwik, Rozak & Maloney PA, and Maggie Wallner from Kennedy & Graven, Chartered.
 Session topics include, but not limited to board role and responsibilities, employment policies and practices, and financial management with presenter Josh Mahlen.

 Teacher-led Schools: Great Environments for Teachers… Great Outcomes for Learners